adulau/hack-lu-2016/info/index.md

 To Best Western Euro Hotel: Gonderange, Am Duerf or Gonderange, op der Breck

 [Park Inn by Radisson at Luxembourg-Gare](http://www.parkinn.com/hotel-luxembourg) (15 min from the Parc Hotel) We have preferential prices for the rooms: 189 Euro for a single room and 209 Euro for a double room, always with breakfast buffet included.
-Hotel can be reserved with the special rate using the [following form](/images/1710 HACKLU 2016 reservation form.docx).
+Hotel can be reserved with the special rate (3 nights in a row) using the [following form](/images/1710 HACKLU 2016 reservation form.docx).
 The complete form needs to be sent to the hotel.

 Hurry-up as the rooms are limited in number!

 ## Public transit